 The specific proposals to be considered and acted upon at the Annual Meeting are summarized in the accompanying notice and are described in more detail in this Proxy Statement.
-On February 24, 2009, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting, 44,838,385 shares of our common stock were outstanding and no shares of our preferred stock were outstanding.
-Each stockholder is entitled to one vote for each share of common stock held by such stockholder on February 24, 2009.
+On February 19, 2014, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting, 43,213,599 shares of our common stock were outstanding and no shares of our preferred stock were outstanding.
+Each stockholder is entitled to one vote for each share of common stock held by such stockholder on February 19, 2014.
 The presence, in person or by proxy, of the holders of a majority of our shares entitled to vote is necessary to constitute a quorum at the Annual Meeting or at any adjournment thereof.
 Stockholders may not cumulate votes in the election of directors.
-The vote of a plurality of the shares of our common stock present in person or represented by proxy at this meeting and entitled to vote on the election of directors is necessary for the election of a director.
-The nominee receiving the greatest number of votes at this meeting will be elected to our Board of Directors, even if less than a majority of such shares were voted for the nominee.
-The affirmative vote of a majority of our shares present in person or represented by proxy at the Annual Meeting and entitled to vote will be required to approve Proposals Two, Three and Four.
+The vote of a plurality of the shares of our common stock present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors is necessary for the election of a director.
+The three nominees receiving the greatest number of votes at this meeting will be elected to our Board of Directors, even if less than a majority of such shares were voted for the nominees.
+The affirmative vote of a majority of our shares present in person or represented by proxy at the Annual Meeting and entitled to vote will be required to approve Proposal Three.
+The affirmative vote of a majority of our shares present in person or represented by proxy at the Annual Meeting and entitled to vote will be required to approve Proposal Four.
+The affirmative vote of a majority of our shares present in person or represented by proxy at the Annual Meeting and entitled to vote will be required to approve Proposal Four.
+The affirmative vote of a majority of our shares present in person or represented by proxy at the Annual Meeting and entitled to vote will be required to approve Proposal Five.
+The affirmative vote of a majority of our shares present in person or represented by proxy at the Annual Meeting and entitled to vote will be r